input-output-hk/partner-chains-smart-contracts/docs/Architecture.md

 2. _Activated_

-When enough committee candidate registration have accumulated to start the protocol, the sidechain has to be activated, using the aformentioned NFTs.
+When enough committee candidate registrations have accumulated to start the protocol, the sidechain has to be activated, using the aformentioned NFTs.
 Activation includes the following actions:
 - initialising the first committee (storing the first committee hash)
 - storing the initial checkpoint